google/xls/docs_src/optimizations.md

 (most-signicant bit) affects the interpretation of the value of the remaining bits.
 Stripping leading bits must preserve the sign bit of the operand.

+### Known-literals and `ArrayIndex`

+The narrowing pass also converts any node that is determined by range analysis to have a range containing only one value into a literal.
+As a further extension of this idea, it also converts `ArrayIndex` nodes that are determined to have a small number of possible indices into select chains.

+This latter optimization is sometimes harmful, so we currently hide it behind the `--convert_array_index_to_select=<n>` flag in `opt_main` and `benchmark_main`, where `<n>` controls the number of possible array indices above which the optimization does not fire.
+The right number to put there is highly contextual, since this optimization relies heavily on later passes to clean up its output.

 ## Strength Reductions

 ### Arithmetic Comparison Strength Reductions